Active AAST Sponsored Surveys

 - Staff sends a survey request to the Secretary-Treasurer.

 - The Secretary-Treasurer reviews the information and the survey and either 1) approve, 2) not approve or 3) approves with changes.

 - If approved, the survey will be distributed twice: once in e-news/Cutting Edge and once by itself.

-- If surveying the AAST membership and writing a manuscript, it must be submitted to Journal of Trauma and Acute Care Surgery or Trauma Surgery and Acute Care Open (TSACO) for first right of refusal.
-If JTACS or TSACO declines to publish, it can be published in a journal of members choice.
+- If surveying the AAST membership and writing a manuscript, it must be submitted to the Journal of Trauma and Acute Care Surgery or Trauma Surgery and Acute Care Open (TSACO) for first right of refusal.
+If JTACS or TSACO declines to publish, it can be published in a journal of members' choice.

 - Only one independent survey will be distributed per month.